-The discretionary general fund portion for the senior center for the FY 2021-2022 budget is approximately \$1,076,500, of which \$524,500 is for senior center operations and \$552,000 is to pay debt service on the new senior center building.
+The discretionary general fund portion for the senior center for the FY 2022-2023 budget is approximately \$1,025,700, of which \$368,700 is for senior center operations and \$657,000 is to pay debt service on the new senior center building currently under construction in FY 22-23.
 Below is a breakdown of visitors to the senior center, discretionary fund contribution per visitor and per Clovis resident.
 NOTE: Due to the COVID-19 pandemic, the activity and visitor data below is an estimate using FY 2018-2019 numbers.

-Clovis Unduplicated Senior Visitors Fresno Unduplicated Senior Visitors Total Unduplicated Senior Visitors Annual Discretionary Contribution Per Visiting Senior 1849 1756 3605 \$298.61

-Clovis Senior Fresno Senior Total Senior Annual Discretionary
+Clovis Unduplicated Senior Visitors Fresno Unduplicated Senior Visitors Total Unduplicated Senior Visitors Annual Discretionary Contribution Per Visiting Senior 1849 1756 3605 \$298.61 1 Clovis Senior Fresno Senior Total Senior Annual Discretionary

 Activity Activity Activity Contribution Per

 Sign-ins Sign-ins Sign-ins Activity

-19,877 16,208 36,085 \$29.83
+19,877 16,208 36,085